radical-cybertools/quantum-mini-apps/README.md

 This will execute the `QuantumSimulation` Mini-App with the default configuration, which runs a circuit execution motif on a local Dask cluster.

-To run on Perlmutter, follow [Using Dask on Perlmutter](https://gitlab.com/NERSC/nersc-notebooks/-/tree/main/perlmutter/dask#using-dask-on-perlmutter) to provision dask cluster, and run ```python mini-apps/quantum-simulation/ce_perlmutter.py``` against the running Perlmutter dask cluster.

 ## Extending the Mini-App framework
 Contributions to the Quantum Mini-Apps framework are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## Mini Apps
+Each Mini-App provides an in-depth documentation.
 The following Mini-Apps are currently implemented:

 ### Quantum Simulation